 Bariatric surgery is an important decision to make – and we’re here to help.
 We recommend taking the following steps when considering surgery:

 Although a staff member will review and verify your insurance carrier’s requirements when you schedule your first appointment, it is important to know how your coverage works beforehand.
 Please contact your insurance carrier to determine if your weight-loss surgery will be covered.
 Our team will work with Carle Financial Services to help answer questions and provide guidance as you work with your carrier.
-For questions, call (217) 902-2100.
+Contact the Carle Bariatric Surgery department at (217) 902-2100 for additional questions.

 Laparoscopic Gastric Bypass

 A gastric bypass is performed by introducing a laparoscope through small abdominal incisions.
 The entire operation is performed "inside" the abdomen and special stapling instruments are used to create a new small stomach pouch.
 The remainder of the stomach is not removed (99 percent), but is completely stapled shut and divided from the new small stomach pouch.
 This process allows for faster recovery.

 This type of restrictive weight-loss involves the reduction of the size of the stomach to about 60 cc in volume.
 As a result, patients feel full after a smaller portion of food, and therefore lose weight due to lower food intake.
 There are also significant effects on the hunger mechanisms with this method that lead to greater weight loss with the sleeve gastrectomy than with just a small stomach pouch.
 Hunger is decreased because there is a reduced capacity to produce Ghrelin, a substance that plays a role in how you feel and relieve hunger.
 Weight loss with the sleeve gastrectomy ranges from 55 to 70 percent of excess body weight, depending on your circumstances.